jodal/pykka/README.rst

 calling thread does not block before the value from the object's thread is actually used.

-The goal of Pykka is to provide a convenient to use concurrency abstractions for Python.
+The goal of Pykka is to provide a convenient to use concurrency abstraction for Python.
 If you need raw performance, look somewhere else.